-I chose to enter the Rochdale Half Marathon as the route passes a number of places I visited as a child.
+I chose to enter the Rochdale Half Marathon as the route rekindles a number of childhood memories.
 Runners complete one lap around the idyllic Hollingworth Lake, where I visited numerous times growing up.
 The start and finish lines, near Rochdale Town Hall also bring back fond memories.

 My Short Term Goal

 In the short term I am aiming to be fit for Christmas Day.
 I love nothing more than heading out of the door after the hubbub of Christmas morning.
-Running before Christmas dinner means that you can justify an extra slice of cranberry sauce laden turkey and some extra pud.
+Running before Christmas is the perfect justification for an extra slice of cranberry sauce laden turkey.
 With just eight days to go and a lingering cold that just won’t shift I’m becoming nervous that I will make my Christmas run.
 But I am determined that I will.
 It will be the start of a long period of training because next year is a busy one.
 I am aiming to better my current personal best over 10k in the annual Bury 10k.
 However, the real challenge will come in the spring and autumn months as I prepare for not one, but two half marathons.